-If, at some point, a student needs to alter their designed degree plan after initial approval, they may sign up for CCDS1505, which allows them the opportunity to get approval for alterations to their degree plan through further consultation with the instructor, other faculty and industry representatives.
+If, at some point, a student needs to alter their designed degree plan after initial approval, they may get approval for alterations to their degree plan through further consultation with thier faculty advisor.

 |A.A.S.
 Degree||Associate in Applied Science Degree||BPC/EPC||60|